 Summer storms are a common occurrence, even as the season draws to a close.
 Accordingly, even the safest New Jersey drivers run the risk of an accident when driving in the rain, unless they take the proper precautions.
-State Farm offers the following tips in this case to make sure you and other drivers remain safe and secure when on the road.
+Here are a few tips to make sure you and other drivers remain safe and secure when on the road.

 Don’t Use Cruise Control